zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 |ecs.gn5i-c16g1.8xlarge|32|128.0|N/A|2 \* NVIDIA P4|6.0|1,200|8|8|
 |ecs.gn5i-c28g1.14xlarge|56|224.0|N/A|2 \* NVIDIA P4|10.0|2,000|14|8|

-**Note:** For more information, see [Create a gn4 or a gn5 instance](../../../../intl.en-US/User Guide/Instances/Create an instance/Create a GPU Compute instance.md#).
+**Note:** For more information, see [Create a compute optimized instance with GPUs](../../../../intl.en-US/User Guide/Instances/Create an instance/Create a compute optimized instance with GPUs.md#).

 Click [here](#) to view other instance type families.